When you’re choosing between

 | Object/Map dispatch | Very high | Excellent | Replacing switch when keys map directly to values/functions |

-Q: When should I refactor an if/else into a switch?
+When should I refactor an if/else into a switch or dispatch table?

-A: When you see many if checks against the same variable for constant values—refactor to switch or a dispatch table.
+If you have many checks against the same variable for constant values, refactor to a switch or—preferably—an object/Map dispatch table for easier extension and lower cyclomatic complexity.

-Q: How do I avoid common switch bugs?
+How do I avoid switch bugs like unintended fallthrough?

-A: Use no-fallthrough in ESLint, wrap case blocks in braces for local variables, and comment intentional fallthroughs.4
+Enable ESLint rules such as no-fallthrough, wrap case blocks in braces for local variables, and comment intentional fallthroughs.1

-- See the TypeScript handbook for type-safe enums and discriminated unions: /docs/typescript-handbook
+See the TypeScript handbook for enums and discriminated unions: /docs/typescript-handbook

 AI writes code.You make it last.